Category: Levant

 • Pro-Palestine rally in Sydney with Palestinian and Indigenous Australian flags flying

-How a re-elected Labor Government can hold Israel to account
+How the Australian Government can hold Israel to account

 The ALP’s landside victory gives it the necessary political capital to hold Israel to account.